Christine Montross, MD from Brown University, MFA in Creative Writing from the University of Michigan

 Bio Med Psychiatry & Human Behavior

 BiographyDr.
-Christine Montross is a nonfiction writer, Assistant Professor of Psychiatry and Human Behavior at Brown University, and a staff psychiatrist at Butler Hospital in Providence, Rhode Island.
+Christine Montross is a nonfiction writer, Assistant Professor of Psychiatry and Human Behavior at Brown University.
+She is also a practicing inpatient psychiatrist.
 She completed medical school and residency training at Brown University, where she received the Isaac Ray Award in Psychiatry and the Martin B. Keller Outstanding Brown Psychiatry Resident Award.

 She received her undergraduate degrees and a Master of Fine Arts in poetry from the University of Michigan, where she also taught writing classes as a lecturer following graduation.
 She was born and raised in Indianapolis.

 Dr. Montross has been named a 2010 MacColl Johnson fellow in Poetry, and the winner of the 2009 Eugene and Marilyn Glick Emerging Indiana Authors Award.
 She has had several poems published in literary journals, and her manuscript Embouchure was a finalist for the National Poetry Series.
 She has also written for many national publications including The New York Times, The Washington Post Book World, Good Housekeeping and O, The Oprah Magazine.